jcsb1994/tact/README.md

 # tact
 This library provides an interface to facilitate operations with tactile buttons in embedded devices.
+It has no dependency to any platform, however you must be able to compile C++11 on your platform.

 This library supports detection of button presses, button releases, and long presses.